R44VC0RP/StudyGPT/README.md

 ## Contributing

 Contributions to this project are welcome.
 Feel free to create a fork, make your changes, and submit a pull request.
 Please ensure your changes are well-documented and follow the existing code style.

+If you find this project helpful and want to support the development, consider buying us a coffee at [Buy Me a Coffee](https://www.buymeacoffee.com/exonenterprise).